-It’s a powerful thing to realize that Anna’s ability to recognize Jesus as the Messiah was truly prophetic and supernatural in nature because the Jews were not expecting the Messiah to be born into humble circumstances – they were expecting a military power who would overthrow Rome.
-When His parents brought Jesus to the temple to present Him to the Lord, Anna was there.
-Anna, in her advanced age, was a prayer warrior.
-She was well-known in the temple because she never left it!
-Even though her story is brief, here are three powerful things she proved:
+How did Anna know that the baby she met, out of all the others she had seen in the temple, was the promised Messiah?
+At that time in history, the Jews were not expecting the Messiah to be born into humble circumstances – they were expecting a military power who would overthrow Rome.
+Yet when His parents brought Jesus to the temple to present Him to the Lord, Anna knew He was the Messiah because she had devoted her life to hearing God’s voice.

-Anna’s Life Proved that Praise is the Perfect Response
+3. Anna’s Life Proved that Praise is the Perfect Response

 When Anna realized that she was seeing the hand of God at work before her, that God had done what He said He’d do, that the miracle of the Messiah was present in her life, she worshipped!
-The account in Luke 2:25-38 says, “Coming at that moment she gave thanks to the Lord and spoke of Him to all those who looked for the redemption of Jerusalem.”
+The account in Luke 2:25-38 says, “Coming at that moment, she gave thanks to the Lord and spoke of Him to all those who looked for the redemption of Jerusalem.”
 In all things, during the waiting, during the wondering and during the witnessing of it all – praise God!